zarr-developers/geozarr-spec/CONTRIBUTING.md

 ### Independence

 Qualifying implementations MUST originate from different organizations or development teams.
-Two implementations completely sharing development effort, funding, or leadership from the same organization count as one for maturity purposes.
+Two implementations that completely share development effort, funding, or leadership from the same organization count as one for maturity purposes.

 Independence ensures that conventions are interpretable from the specification alone, without relying on shared institutional knowledge.